 she pauses, “about any time now actually.
 Sit tight.
 You are down

 by the bayou, right?
-O.K.–relax down there and Joe will get you
+Relax down there.
+Joe will get you soon.”

 drives along.
 He wears a Chicago White Sox baseball cap,